rebagliatte/octopress/source/_posts/2012-09-18-enter-the-dojo-deferreds-and-promises.markdown

 or query the current status of the promise in a modular way, without affecting the original deferred.

-From the implementing side you don't have to think about how to call the callback, it's just a matter of create the promise and manage it's states, what happens then is not it's business.
+From the "async" side you don't have to think about how to call the callback, it's just a matter of create the promise and manage it's states, what happens then is not it's business.